What causes spondylolisthesis?

 Picture your spinal column.
 Your spine is formed of a series of bones, known as vertebrae, which are stacked on top of one another.
-These vertebrae are separated by intervertebral discs and stabilized by vertebral joints known as facet joints.
+These vertebrae are separated by discs and stabilized by vertebral joints called facet joints.
 Sometimes, as a result of a traumatic injury or a degenerative spine condition, one vertebra can slip on top of another.
 If a minor slippage occurs, you may have no symptoms and be unaware of this change.
 But if nerve compression occurs, painful symptoms can appear, including:

 - Local pain